 Budget: Grand Hotel Praha

 Located right next to Old Town Square, this hotel in a 14th-century old building is charming and a steal at around $100 per night!

-Enjoy the traditional decor and free delightful breakfast each morning at this place.
+Enjoy the traditional decor and a free delightful breakfast each morning at this place.

 Mid-Range: Hotel Pod Vezi